Kicksecure/tb-updater/README.md

 bar when run in terminal and more meaningful curl exit code messages, when curl failed.

-When having the anon-shared-helper-scripts package installed (recommended for Anonymity Distributions), Tor Browser Downloader will check, that Tor is enabled,  that no package manager is currently running and that Tor finished bootstrapping before download attempts.
+When having the helper-scripts package installed (recommended for Anonymity Distributions), Tor Browser Downloader will check, that Tor is enabled,  that no package manager is currently running and that Tor finished bootstrapping before download attempts.